pchemguy/ContactEditor/README.md

 FieldNames - 1D 1-based Variant array containing the names of the fields in the order they appear in the table from left to right.
 It is used for transferring the data to/from the DataRecordModel, which stores the values in a Dictionary object.

 DirtyRecords - dictionary, mapping a CStr(id) and its index for records that have been modified in the model.
-This way, only modified records can be send back to the backend if requested.
+This way, only modified records can be sent back to the backend if requested.

 ### Table updating